Fleeting (memories)

 Perception and memory are influenced by many factors.
 How concentrated am I?
 How is the piece presented?
 Can I see everything?
 Am I distracted by bystanders?

+The project has different versions.
 Sometimes I look at the object only once.
+Then I return to the workshop and carve my memory in wax.
 With other objects, I return and give it a second or even 3rd chance.
 Sometimes I lock my wax carvings for months, trying to forget and then remember them.
 Each time I start a new object.
 I do not change existing wax objects.

 The results do not intend to be exact copies of the originals.
 Moreover, they shall visualize the unreliability of (my) memory.
 It changes the world even when I try to focus.